chung-leong/react-seq/doc/defer.md

 component as each resource arrives, so a visitor would not stare too long at a spinner.
 For the second scenario, we'd want to render only the complete view.

-Update deferment gives generated content a small window of opportunity to overwrite those preceding it, thereby reducing the number of unnecessary updates and associated layout changes.
+Update deferment gives generated contents a small window of opportunity to overwrite those preceding it, thereby reducing the number of unnecessary updates and associated layout changes.

 In the example above, delay is set to 200ms.
 Suppose `taskA` requires 40ms, `taskB` requires 70ms, and